Introduction

 The Princely State of Satlasna, also known as Mahavad state, was assigned as one of the former princely states of India during the early 19th century.
-The territory was under the indirect control of the British Empire in India.
+Like all other princely states of that time, the territory was under the indirect control of the British Empire in India.
 The erstwhile native state was scattered over a total area of 50 miles and had a total population of 5,657 in the year 1931.
 The taluka of Satlasna was situated in the Sadra Division and consisted of around 19 villages.
-The princely state of Satlasna was bordered by the princely state of Danta in the north; by the princely state of Idar in the east; and by the various by the estates and talukas of Gadhwada Thana in the south and the west.
+The princely state of Satlasna was bordered by the Princely State of Danta in the north.
+The Princely State of Idar bordered in the east and various other estates and talukas of Gadhwada Thana formed the southern and western margins of the State of Satlasna.

 History of Princely State of Satlasna